jordansusu/jordansusu/README.md

 ### About Me

-:fist_right: I am a Front end developer with master degree of Computer Science.
+:fist_right: I am a Junior Front end developer with master degree of Computer Science and around 3 years work experience.

 👨‍💻 I am passionate about Web/Mobile Dev & avidly interested in learning.